 What You Do:

 - Start by holding your paper horizontally.
-Use a ruler to mark a point 4” in from each end of the paper, and fold along that line, like this:
+Use a ruler to mark a point 4 inches in from each end of the paper, and fold along that line, like this:

 - You have now created two flaps that overlap by approximately one inch.
 On the top flap, use a pencil to draw a wavy line, and then have your child cut along it, like this:

 - Turn your paper over, and have your child paint the entire surface with wavy designs of blue and green.
-Invite her to think about water--how it swirls and waves—as she works.
-If the paint colors are not sufficiently intense, she can augment with extra paint.
-A textured look is rich and effective.
+Invite her to think about water—how it swirls, ebbs, and flows—as she works.
+If the paint colors are not sufficiently intense, she can augment with extra paint; a textured look is rich and effective.

 - Have your child use the two side panels to write a message.
 If you’re home for Seder, make it a message of gratitude about good things in your family.
 If you’re traveling, have your child write words of appreciation for the host.
 Levels will vary, of course—a fifth grader will be able to say lots more, and with better spelling, than a second grader.
-But either one will be heartfelt and genuine, a reminder that values of love, courage, and celebration in the face of adversity are as relevant today as they were thousands of years ago.
+But any version of this card will be heartfelt and genuine—a reminder that values of love, courage, and celebration in the face of adversity are as relevant today as they were thousands of years ago.